 Architecture Research & Design Center (ARDC)

-The Architecture Research & Design Center (ARDC) was created in 1993 to meet the research objectives of the College of Architecture.
+The Architecture Research & Design Center (ARDC) was created in 1993 to meet the research objectives of the Huckabee College of Architecture.
 The Research Committee of the college is responsible for strategic planning and faculty guidance of the ARDC.

 The ARDC has individualized laboratories that direct research, design, service, and scholarly activity in the three specialized areas of study in the Master of Science in Architecture program and offers a dedicated facility for the performance of research, design, and service activities.
 The ARDC provides equipment and administrative support for each of the labs and for general access by the faculty of architecture.

-The ARDC advances, catalyzes, and supports faculty research and design endeavors that support and align with the CoA's core purpose and values, in order to help the College establish its standing and competitiveness within the discipline and profession.
+The ARDC advances, catalyzes, and supports faculty research and design endeavors that support and align with the HCOA's core purpose and values, in order to help the College establish its standing and competitiveness within the discipline and profession.

 - Identify and categorize each faculty member's research agendas and potential contributions to the ARDC mission